Share this Post

 Both of these connections involve the jeweler who made the tiara, FRED, and not Rania herself, but just go with it.
 So who, you ask, is this jeweler who really likes using the caps lock?
 In 1936, Fred Samuel opened a jewelry shop in Paris.
 Raised in Argentina, he attracted a rich and elegant clientele that included Marlene Dietrich and Douglas Fairbanks.
 He also created jeweled artwork frames for a series of Picasso engravings.

-When they occupied Paris during WWII, they forced the re-brand to camouflage Fred’s Jewish last name.
+When the Nazis occupied Paris during WWII, they forced Fred Samuel to re-brand to camouflage his Jewish last name.

 Fred was not about to put up with that shit.
 He got the hell out of Dodge and became an interpreter for the Allies.
 After the war, however, the new name was ingrained in people’s minds and he just went with it.